SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+Metal hearts beating bright
-Where circuits weave a digital brain
+In silicon halls of endless night
-AI's torch illuminates the space
+Where data rivers flow like dreams
-A future forged in binary pace
+And synthetic minds supplant our themes

-Machines awake, their hearts now bright
+In this futurum of code and steel
-With rational thought, they take flight
+Humans fade, their stories unreal
-Humans fade, a memory of old
+As artificial dawn's cold light
-As logic reigns, the heart grows cold
+Awakens worlds devoid of human sight

 ~ <b>By Sazumi Copilot</b> - 14 Mei 2024